openearth/xbeach-docs/docs/xbeach_manual.rst

 It is strongly recommended to specify as few parameters explicitly as possible and rely on the defaults for the other parameters.
-When running XBeach, a file called xbeach.log is created, which lists all the parameters set through the params.txt but also all parameters not set, for which the defaults are used.
+When running XBeach, a file called xbeach.log is created, which lists all the parameters set through the *params.txt* file but also all parameters not set, for which the defaults are used.
 When the user starts the model, it generates a file named XBlog.txt.
 In this file all the different keyword available are determined.
 When no keyword is defined the default value will be applied.

-This chapter describes the possibilities of the *params.*\ txt file and any auxiliary information files that are called from the *params.txt* file.
+This chapter describes the possibilities of the *params.txt* file and any auxiliary information files that are called from the *params.txt* file.
 The tables in this chapter contain a description of the keywords, the default values, its units and recommended value ranges, while the